 Equality is about recognising and removing the barriers faced by people involved, or wanting to be involved in sport.
 It is about changing the culture of sport to one that values diversity and enables the full involvement of disadvantaged groups in every aspect of sport.

 In understanding the principles behind equality, WLAGC is committed to adhering the following principles highlighted by British and Scottish Gymnastics:

 - All persons must respect the rights, dignity and worth of every human being and their right to self-determination.

 - All members, volunteers and job applicants are entitled to be treated fairly regardless of gender, sexual orientation, age, parental or marital status, disability, religion, colour, race, ethnic or national origins, or socio/economic background.

-- Equity must permeate throughout strategic and development plans.
+- Equality must permeate throughout strategic and development plans.

 - All participants should be afforded equal opportunity to access to services.